Near the city of Xi'an (known as Chang'an in the ancient past) there

 emperors of China and their relatives.
 They are sometimes also called

-According to the great Chinese historian Sima Qian (145-86 B.C.), the tomb of the emperor Qin Shi Huangdi would be within a 140 feet high pyramid existing of five terraces, below a man-made hill of 150 feet high that was planted with gras and trees.
+According to the great Chinese historian Sima Qian (145-86 B.C.), the tomb of the emperor Qin Shi Huangdi would be within a 140 feet high pyramid existing of five terraces, below a man-made hill of 150 feet high that was planted with grass and trees.
 Almost 700.000 workers would have worked 20 years to create the tomb of emperor Qin Shi Huangdi.
-According to Sima Qian, the earth first had been removed to the ground level and after this a platform was poured with molten bronze.
-On top of this platform there was placed a sarcofagus.
+According to Sima Qian, the Earth first had been removed to the ground level and after this a platform was poured with molten bronze.
+On top of this platform there was placed a sarcophagus.
 Hundreds of water-courses, the Chiang (the Yangtze River) and the Ho (the Yellow River) would have been replicated within the tomb by flowing mercury and there were machines which made it flow and circulate.

 In 1974 there had been found the famous "Terracotta Army" of Qin Shi Huangdi near the place of this tomb, existing of 8,000 life sized stone soldiers.

 The most discussed Chinese pyramid is the Great White Pyramid, also known as the Maoling Mausoleum.
 The Great White Pyramid would measure from 200 to 1,000 feet in height (the Great Pyramid of Egypt measures 450 feet in height).
 Some other pyramids within the surrounding valleys were rising to an elevation almost as great.
-According to ancient records that were presevered in an old monastery near the Mongolian border, the Great White Pyramid was already very old when the records were made.
+According to ancient records that were preserved in an old monastery near the Mongolian border, the Great White Pyramid was already very old when the records were made.

 During World War II, the Great White Pyramid was noted by the American pilot James Gaussman, who within that region was forced to fly at a low altitude to unfreeze the fuel lines of his plane.
 He reported: